 The ZooShare mission is to be a catalyst, through education and investment, in the growth of community-owned biogas plants.
-We will grow the biogas industry across North America, and in doing so, teach others about the value of waste and the importance of conservation.
-Our business model also creates investment opportunities that keep energy dollars in the local economy.
 To learn about our educational initiatives, click here.

 Our project is funded by people like you: Our renewable energy co-operative is made up of 800+ members who have invested over $7 million into the biogas project.